openstack-k8s-operators/data-plane-adoption/docs/openstack/manila_adoption.md

 - It is recommended to set the replica count of the `manilaAPI` service and the `manilaScheduler` service to 3.
 You should ensure to set the replica count of the `manilaShares` service/s to 1.
+- Ensure that the appropriate storage management network is specified in the `manilaShares` section.
+The example below connects the `manilaShares` instance with the CephFS backend driver to the `storage` network.

 ### Deploying the manila control plane